Germany: Hate speech, threats against politicians rise | DW | 09.02.2021

 Regional governor Walter Lübcke (memorialized on poster, right) was murdered by an extremist in 2019

-Three weeks after a neo-Nazi was convicted of murdering regional governor Walter Lübcke.
+Three weeks after a neo-Nazi was convicted of murdering regional governor Walter Lübcke, new statistics have shown that abuse and violence targeting politicians is on the rise in Germany.

 In answer to a parliamentary information request from the far-right Alternative for Germany (AfD) party, the Interior Ministry reported that 1,534 crimes against politicians, party members or party property had been reported in 2020, a 9% increase on the year before.